bitnami/charts/bitnami/postgresql-ha/README.md

 > Note: As general rule, it is always wise to do a backup before the upgrading procedures.

+### To 10.0.0

+This major version changes the default PostgreSQL image from 14.x to 15.x.
+Follow the [official instructions](https://www.postgresql.org/docs/15/upgrading.html) to upgrade to 15.x.

 ### To 9.0.0

 This chart major version updates the PostgreSQL image's version to the latest major, `v14`, as well as standarizes the templates and values.
 These changes can be sumarised in the following: